Writing. Research. Education.

 My Ph.D. is in Library and Information Science from the University of Illinois at Urbana-Champaign.
 Joining the program at a critically transformative time for libraries, I received an interdisciplinary education in traditional and emerging digital libraries.
 My dissertation integrated research and design.
 I investigated user behaviors, and then, using the WWW technologies and standards I transformed a print journal.
 I created a prototype hypermedia journal for information work in the health sciences.

 I have taught at the University of Illinois at Urbana-Champaign, University of California at Los Angeles, University of California at Santa Barbara, and University of Arizona, Tucson.
-My research has been published in ISI-ranked peer reviewed Journal of the American Society for Information Science and Technology, Journal of Education for Library and Information Science Education, Lecture Notes in Computer Science, Journal of Documentation, Knowledge Organization and presented at international and national conferences such as the European Conference on Digital Libraries and the Joint Conference on Digital Libraries.
-My professional honors include: A Library Journal Movers & Shakers award given to those shaping the future of libraries for my pioneering work establishing dLIST the first open access repository in the multi-disciplinary Information Sciences; American Library Association and the Library of Congress for my pioneering work with Metadata education; Digital Library leadership from the American Society for Information Science and Technology; Outstanding faculty award for teaching, School of Information, University of Arizona, Tucson, and numerous others.
+My research has been published in ISI-ranked peer reviewed Journal of the American Society for Information Science and Technology, Journal of Education for Library and Information Science Education, Lecture Notes in Computer Science, Journal of Documentation, Knowledge Organization and presented at international and national conferences such as the American Library Association, American Society for Information Science and Technology, European Conference on Digital Libraries, International Society for Knowledge Organization, International Federation of Library Associations, and the Joint Conference on Digital Libraries.
+My professional honors include: An ALA/ Library Journal Movers & Shakers award given to those shaping the future of libraries for my pioneering work establishing dLIST the first open access repository in the multi-disciplinary Information Sciences; American Library Association and the Library of Congress for Metadata Education; Digital Library leadership from the American Society for Information Science and Technology; Outstanding faculty award for teaching, School of Information, University of Arizona, Tucson, and numerous others.

 I want to make a difference.